minzsiure/Foodie/README.md

         * Nearby (based on location)
         * Explore (a mix of cards that can be from other regions)
 * Map View - visualizing location-based restraunt information
-   * Users can see nearby restraunt based on selected regions
+   * Users can see nearby restaurant based on selected regions
-   * Users can mark down restraunts
+   * Users can mark down restaurants
-   * Users can tap in the restraunt and see details
+   * Users can tap in the restaurant and see details
 * Detail
     * Users can see details of a restraunt
 * Profile